jviquerat/dragonfly/dragonfly/env/inverteddoublependulum/README.md

 ## `inverteddoublependulum-v4` (continuous)

 The agent must learn to balance a double inverted pendulum with an intermediate joint.
-This results are still highly suboptimal.

 <p align="center">
   <img width="300" alt="" src="bad.gif">